Can Extra Foot Bones Cause Me Problems?

 What should be my first step?

-The first step to treating foot pain is a simple visit to your Houston Foot and Ankle Specialist.
-The Houston podiatrists at the Foot & Ankle Institute of Texas will evaluate your pain and discuss what the best course of treatment will be.
-Contact our podiatry office to schedule an appointment.
+The first step to treating foot pain is a simple visit to your Houston Foot and Ankle Specialist, so we can evaluate your pain and discuss what the best course of treatment will be.
+Contact our podiatry office today to schedule an immediate appointment.